The selection function of the Gaia DR3 open cluster census: An example selection function use: The impact of a cluster's orbit on its detectability

 Figure~\ref{fig:detection_and_dust} shows the detectability of a 2.5~Gyr old 200~M\textsubscript{\sun} cluster with solar metallicity on a circular orbit, having predicted its number of stars and median parallax error with our XGBoost model within a 5~kpc box around the Sun.
 To construct the figure, we queried our selection function for circular orbits with orbital speeds taken from the MW22 potential, also using the Bayestar19 and \cite{ZuckerSaydjari_2025} dust maps to estimate extinction in 3D.
 The figure clearly shows how a cluster with such parameters is effectively completely undetectable to HR24 within around 4~kpc of the Sun.
-The `fingers of god' effect in Fig.~\ref{fig:detection_and_dust} is caused by foreground extinction, which causes certain lines of sight to be harder to see clusters along.
+The `fingers-of-god' effect in Fig.~\ref{fig:detection_and_dust} is caused by foreground extinction, which causes greater difficulty in seeing clusters along certain lines of sight.